• Trunk Bay, St. John, USVI

 Rainforests and Terrestrial Biodiversity

 The Caribbean harbors lush rainforests in mountainous regions, particularly on larger islands such as Puerto Rico, Jamaica, and Dominica.
 These rainforests are characterized by dense vegetation, towering trees, and diverse flora and fauna.
-The biodiversity of these regions is remarkable, with unique species like the Jamaican boa and Puerto Rican parrot.
+The biodiversity of these regions is remarkable, with unique species adaptations to island environments.

 Endemism and Unique Species

 While the Caribbean's biodiversity is a source of wonder, it faces numerous challenges.
 Habitat destruction, climate change, invasive species, and overfishing threaten the delicate balance of ecosystems.
-Coral reefs are particularly vulnerable to rising sea temperatures and ocean acidification.
+Coral reefs are particularly vulnerable to rising sea temperatures and ocean acidification, with some areas experiencing temperature increases of 0.8°C (1.4°F) over the past century.

 Map depicting the Caribbean region and surrounding nations